 Purpose: Managers encounter many decisions that require the simultaneous use of different types of data in their decision-making process.
 A critical decision area for managers is the performance evaluation of personnel, whether individually or as a member of a team.
 Performance evaluation is critically essential for the effective management of the human resource of an organization and evaluation of staff that help develop individuals, improve organizational performance, and feed into business planning.
 Design/methodology/approach: Performance evaluations require and often involve disparate types of information that are vague, incomplete, objective, and subjective.
 This paper proposes a performance evaluation system of employees considering various performance evaluation criteria using fuzzy logic.
 The main task in the proposed approach involves determining the performance indices of employees considering their respective performance in various qualitative and quantitative evaluation criteria and then selecting the best employee who holds highest performance index comparing all the indices.
 Findings: A model is developed for any kind of organization where performance evaluation is significantly important for staff motivation, attitude and behavior development, communicating and aligning individual and organizational aims, and fostering positive relationships between management and staff.
 Fuzzy control is used to determine the overall performance index by combining results of the performance in selected criteria and provided it in numerical values which will undoubtedly ensure convenience of the concerned human resource personnel during performance rating calculation.
 Originality/value: This is the first time, a performance evaluation model is developed using fuzzy approach for any kind of organization where performance evaluation is significantly important for staff motivation, attitude and behavior development, communicating and aligning individual and organizati...

-Mahbub, N, Paul, SK & Azeem, A 2013, 'A neural approach to product demand forecasting', International Journal of Industrial and Systems Engineering, vol. 15, no. 1, pp. 1-18.View/Download from: UTS OPUS or Publisher's site
+Mahbub, N, Paul, SK & Azeem, A 2013, 'A neural approach to product demand forecasting', International Journal of Industrial and Systems Engineering, vol. 15, no. 1, pp. 1-18.View/Download from: Publisher's site

 This paper develops an artificial neural network (ANN) model to forecast the optimum demand as a function of time of the year, festival period, promotional programmes, holidays, number of advertisements, cost of advertisements, number of workers and availability.
 The model selects a feed-forward back-propagation ANN with 13 hidden neurons in one hidden layer as the optimum network.
 The model is validated with a furniture product data of a renowned furniture company.
 The model has also been compared with a statistical linear model named Brown's double smoothing model which is normally used by furniture companies.
 It is observed that ANN model performs much better than the linear model.
 Overall, the proposed model can be applied for forecasting optimum demand level of furniture products in any furniture company within a competitive business environment.
 Copyright © 2013 Inderscience Enterprises Ltd.

-Zahin, S, Latif, HH, Paul, SK & Azeem, A 2013, 'A comparative analysis of power demand forecasting with artificial intelligence and traditional approach', International Journal of Business Information Systems, vol. 13, no. 3, pp. 359-380.View/Download from: UTS OPUS or Publisher's site
+Zahin, S, Latif, HH, Paul, SK & Azeem, A 2013, 'A comparative analysis of power demand forecasting with artificial intelligence and traditional approach', International Journal of Business Information Systems, vol. 13, no. 3, pp. 359-380.View/Download from: Publisher's site

 Power demand forecasting is a significant factor in the planning and economic and secure operation of modern power system.
 This research work has compared different forecasting techniques and opted to find out better technique in context of power generation, which varies rapidly from time to time.
 The dataset has been generated from yearly demand of electricity of Bangladesh for last five years.
 Year, irrigation season, temperature and rainfall amount have been considered as input parameters where as single output is demand of load in adaptive neuro-fuzzy inference system (ANFIS).
 Another artificial intelligence technique, artificial neural network (ANN) has been used to validate the output results.
 The best suited traditional technique for forecasting power generation is seasonal forecasting.
 Seasonal forecasting is also used to compare with ANFIS and ANN to find out better technique.
 The result of experiment indicates that ANFIS is superior method to tackle forecasting of power generation from different error measures.
 Copyright © 2013 Inderscience Enterprises Ltd.